stuartellis/sve-personal-website/content/articles/mise-en-place.md

 The [mise-en-place](https://mise.jdx.dev/) (_mise_) tool provides a framework for managing your projects.
 It can define [environment variables](https://mise.jdx.dev/environments/) and act as a [task runner](https://mise.jdx.dev/tasks/) as well as handling tool versions.

-_mise_ supports wide range of [programming languages](https://mise.jdx.dev/core-tools.html) and [tools](https://mise.jdx.dev/registry.html#tools).
+_mise_ supports [popular programming languages](https://mise.jdx.dev/core-tools.html) and a wide range of [tools](https://mise.jdx.dev/registry.html#tools).
 This means that you can set the expected versions of all of the languages and tools for a project through a single mise configuration file.
 You can also include a [lockfile](https://mise.jdx.dev/dev-tools/mise-lock.html) with your projects to pin the exact versions of the tools that it installs.

 > Avoid using mise in restricted environments.
 By design, mise can download and install a very wide range of software, and it will connect to multiple services on the public Internet, including GitHub.